xeruf/instalee/README.md

     such as `yay` for arch and aur
   + how about `providers/<handler>/<provider>[_<ext>]`?
     Same duplication issue, now spread out...
-  + underscore extension might be superfluous through that, since `ext` was somewhat a proxy for a proper `provider` configuraion
+  + underscore extension might be superfluous through that, since `ext` was somewhat a proxy for a proper `provider` configuration
 - Use system subdirectories for handlers and groups, which are used by default when system is detected